Skip to main content

 Removed fields

-• randomness - not needed since the randomness feature is being removed
+• randomness - Not needed since the randomness feature has been removed

 Previously our implementation used a smart contract (here) to calculate the base fee which allowed for governable parameters.
 Now we use the standard EIP1559 algorithm with the parameter values being defined in the chain config.